Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Clients SHOULD use `@id` to track [=period=], [=adaptation set=] and [=representation=] identity across MPD updates.

 The presence or absence of `MPD@minimumUpdatePeriod` SHALL be used by a service to signal whether the MPD might be updated (with presence indicating potential for future updates).
-The value of this field indicates the validity duration of the present text of the MPD, starting from `MPD@publishTime`.
+The value of this field indicates the validity duration of the present snapshot of the MPD, starting from the moment it was retrieved.

 Clients SHALL process state changes that occur during the MPD validity duration.
 For example new [=media segments=] will become [=available=] over time if they are referenced by the MPD and old ones become unavailable, even without an MPD update.

 Note: A missing `MPD@minimumUpdatePeriod` attribute indicates an infinite validinity period (the MPD will never be updated).
-The value 0 indicates that the MPD has no validity beyond `MPD@publishTime`.
+The value 0 indicates that the MPD has no validity after the moment it was retrieved.
 In such a situation, the client will have to acquire a new MPD whenever it wants to make new [=media segments=] available (no "natural" state changes will occur).

 In practice, clients will also require some time to download and process an MPD update - a service SHOULD NOT assume perfect update timing.
 Conversely, a client SHOULD NOT assume that it can get all updates in time (it may already be attempting to buffer some [=media segments=] that were removed by an MPD update).